Reinforcement Learning for Quantum Network Control with Application-Driven Objectives: Introduction

 Although our experiments focus on distillation at the elementary link level (\ie between two neighboring nodes), our approach is broadly applicable to discovering distillation policies for "virtual links" (\ie entangled links between non-neighboring nodes), provided that link properties (\eg generation rate, average quality) are known or can be estimated.
 This is particularly useful for nested purification schemes as introduced by \cite{briegel1998quantum} and serves as a foundation for end-to-end entanglement distribution algorithms.
 Furthermore, the compatibility of our RL framework with gradient-based learning enables seamless integration with deep learning architectures, supporting optimization in more complex quantum networks.
+In \appendixname~\ref{appendix:scaling-to-large-quantum-network-architectures}, we discuss more formally how our RL framework can be used to optimize larger-scale quantum networks, and demonstrate its effectiveness -- coupled with a simple entanglement swapping policy -- in a setting where two end nodes establish entanglement with the help of a quantum repeater.